 Step Five – Fill in the Sides with Greenery

 At this point I was liking how my arrangement looked but the sides seemed a bit bare.
 I had one Eucalyptus bunch left and I cut it into pieces to fill in the empty spaces on both sides of the arrangement.
-I would have been happier if I had two more Eucalyptus bunches to work with but I definitely didn’t want to have to drive across town to buy more, so I made due with what I had.
+I would have been happier if I had two more Eucalyptus bunches to work with but I definitely didn’t want to have to drive across town to buy more, so I made do with what I had.

 Enjoying the Spring Floral Display on My Porch